Namdhari sect

 Q1: What is the Guru Granth Sahib?

-It is also known as the Adi Granth, is the primary Holy Book of the Sikhs and is consulted for religious guidance in all aspects of life.
-Composed during the period of Sikh Gurus, from 1469 to 1708, the Guru Granth Sahib is a voluminous text of 1430 pages that was compiled by the fifth Sikh Guru, Guru Arjan Dev (1563-1606), from hymns of the previous Sikh Gurus and other great saints of the Hindu and Muslim traditions.
+It is the primary Holy Book of the Sikhs and is consulted for religious guidance in all aspects of life.
+It was composed during the period of Sikh Gurus, from 1469 to 1708, It is a voluminous text of 1430 pages that was compiled by the fifth Sikh Guru, Guru Arjan Dev (1563-1606), from hymns of the previous Sikh Gurus and other great saints of the Hindu and Muslim traditions.